-In an interview from 1991, Bruno remarked, "I’m hoping some wrestling-minded people will come back into the scene and perhaps start back from basics, get some good-looking athletes, get away from the steroid crap and painted faces."
+In a 1991 interview with Lee Benneka, Bruno Sammartino remarked, "I’m hoping some wrestling-minded people will come back into the scene and perhaps start back from basics, get some good-looking athletes, get away from the steroid crap and painted faces."

 Sammartino was also quite frank about the main event performers during WWE’s boom period of the Attitude Era, once saying, "I don’t care for Steve Austin because of his mouth.
 He is a very, very vulgar individual, and anybody who is like that I can never be a fan of.
 So, any of his positives are overshadowed by the negatives."